West Virginia Penitentiary: Film/TV

 These works by Grubb have been adapted as major motion pictures.
 The Night of the Hunter was adapted into a film by Charles Laughton and James Agee in 1955.
 It stars Robert Mitchum and Shelley Winters.
 Fools' Parade, starring James Stewart, Kurt Russell, and George Kennedy, was adapted into a film in 1971.

 Prison scenes in the 2013 film Out of the Furnace were filmed on site at the penitentiary.

-The prison was the site for MTV's paranormal reality television series Fear.
-It was Season 1 Episode 1.
+The prison was the site for MTV's paranormal reality television series Fear in Season 1 Episode 1.

 The Hulu original series, Castle Rock, based on Stephen King's work, was filmed here.
 In the series, the penitentiary stands in as Shawshank State Prison.
 While the Ohio State Reformatory in Mansfield, Ohio was used for the 1994 movie The Shawshank Redemption, the showrunners of Castle Rock instead chose the West Virginia Penitentiary because of their desire to make the town around Shawshank more visible.

 External shots of the penitentiary were used for Season 1 Episode 4 of the Netflix Original Series Mindhunter.

 West Virginia State Penitentiary and the town's history were featured as one of the haunted locations on the paranormal TV series Most Terrifying Places in America in the episode titled "Cursed Towns", which aired on the Travel Channel in 2018.

 The prison and its history was featured on an episode of Mysteries of the Abandoned during the TV series' 5th season which aired on the Science Channel on November 14, 2019.

+Video Games

+West Virginia Penitentiary is a location in the game Fallout 76, renamed “Eastern Regional Penitentiary” and relocated to southeast Grafton.